 Poorly managed data presents real problems for many enterprises: inaccurate hospital and patient data can lead to loss of life, and stolen data can mushroom into mass identity theft.
 A massive data breach can undermine public confidence in a company and have serious financial repercussions.
 These considerations make it essential that executives be on top of their companies’ security concerns.

-A first-level pass at securing and modernizing data assets is often to implement a Hadoop-based big data platform.
-By implementing a big data system, companies gain access to powerful distributed computing power and one or many scalable “data lakes” to store all their data in a central location.
+A first-level pass at modernizing data assets is often to implement a Hadoop-based big data platform.
+By implementing a big data system, companies gain access to powerful distributed computing power and one or many scalable “data lakes” to store all their data.
 Blockchain adds a key component to this already transformative approach.

 Blockchain ensures data objectivity—a single source of truth.
 Blockchain also represents a security layer that ensures that data is encrypted in such a way that only the people you want to can read your data.
 It makes it next to impossible for people to corrupt or manipulate the data—or even gain wrongful access to it—because the system raises an instant red flag when a problem occurs, and it uses a new, advanced encryption method to secure the data.

 Blockchain is both reactionary—alerting users to changes—and proactive, by preventing the security threat.
 And even if the data is somehow breached, it still can’t be used.
 The effects have already been seen in the healthcare industry, where technologies using blockchain have provided the proper balance of security and governance for people’s health data.

 Many industries have various advanced analytics use cases.
 Insurance companies, for example, are consumers of large, highly personal data sets: they use advanced analytics to offer real-time personalized price points, and they need both accurate and highly secure data sets.
 The sensitivity of this type of data could benefit from the addition of blockchain technology when working with this type of sensitive data.